silagokth/vesyla/README.md

 - For AppImage or generic tar.gz package, extract and copy to a location in your PATH.
+Make sure to give execution permissions to the binary.

 - For Debian-based systems: